neuronmaker/ArbitraryPrecision/Reference.md

 #### Which header?

-- For integer math - use `ArbitraryPrecisionInt.h`
+- For integer math - use `APInt.h`
-- For floating point math - use `ArbitraryPrecisionFloat.h`
+- For floating point math - use `APfloat.h`

 ## Size, precision, and memory usage